Undivided Resources

 Services provided by the Regional Center through the IPP are based on the goals and objectives you list for your child, so if you plan to request particular services, be sure that they are supported by your child’s goals.
 If you want to ask for behavioral and social skills supports, your child’s IPP goals should address problematic behaviors and difficulties with socialization.
 Learn more about IPP goals here.

 You will hear the Regional Center call itself the “payer of last resort.”
 This means they only fund services if there is no other entity (called a “generic resource”) responsible for funding them.
 The Regional Center will always require you to exhaust private and community resources prior to approving funding.
 For children with private medical insurance, the Regional Center will require that you exhaust the insurance benefit for a service or receive a written denial.
 Many Regional Center consumers are also able to enroll in Medi-Cal regardless of family income.
-Read more about this here.
+Read more about the Medi-Cal waiver here.

 Tags: